 So there you have it.
 Sure, there are some reasons that halt your travel plans, but let’s face it; the fact that you aren’t a millionaire is not one of them.

 If you don’t have a fat bank account but have the will to get out and explore, there’s nothing to stop you.
 No need to be weeping at disaster when there is none.
 Go and travel!

 - ..is essential.
 Sure, improvisation is a good thing, but if you have no plan at all, you have nothing to improvise on.

 - Learn how to read and use maps.
-Familiarize yourself with contour lines and scales, know where's the north, etc. It'll help you plan for an efficient routes, good perspectives and you won't get lost unless you want to.
+Familiarize yourself with contour lines and scales, know where's the north, etc. It'll help you plan for efficient routes, good perspectives, and you won't get lost unless you want to.

-- As of the camera gear, I used to walk with several lenses, tripods and such, but nowadays I usually have only one, max two lenses depending on scenes I anticipate to capture.
+As for the camera gear, I used to walk with several lenses, tripods, and such; nowadays, I usually have only one, max two lenses depending on scenes I anticipate capturing.
 Whatever suits your style works.
 Don't forget to enjoy the moment tho, while trying to get the best shot on earth.

-- Don't overthink it.
-It's not a rocket science.
-Just don't forget your keys, wallet with some cash in local currency, memory cards and chargers.
+Don't overthink it.
+It's not rocket science.
+Just don't forget your keys, wallet with some cash in local currency, memory cards, and chargers.

 PS1: Things about sleeping in a car I wish someone has told me:

 - A good vehicle for this purpose is the key.
-Sure, if you can sleep in an airplane’s economy class, you can sleep anywhere.
-But cars with folding-flat rear seats, either small SUVs, station wagons or some hatchbacks are tremendously more practical and comfortable than sedans, coupes, mentioned convertibles or even pickup trucks.
+Sure, if you can sleep in an airplane's economy class, you can sleep anywhere.
+But cars with folding-flat rear seats, small SUVs, station wagons, and hatchbacks are tremendously more practical and comfortable than sedans, coupes, mentioned convertibles, or even pickup trucks.